Welcome to Dolphin Class

 On this page you will find weekly updates about what the children are learning in literacy, maths and phonics so you can support at home.
 Our termly curriculum maps provide an outline of what the children will learn across all subjects.
 More detailed information for a particular subject can be found in the curriculum area of the website.

 Please keep remembering to read with your child at least 5 times a week so that Orlando the owl will hopefully come and visit us!
+Children will be heard at least once a week in a guided reading group with Miss Bishop or Miss Mills.

-In Year 1 this week:
+In Dolphins this week:

 Phonics

-- ue - cue, rescue, argue
+- ue (argue, rescue, values)

 - people